1046102779/prometheus/operating/configuration.md

 # read from the configured file.
 It is mutually exclusive with `bearer_token`.
 [ bearer_token_file: /path/to/bearer/token/file ]

-# Configures the scrape request''s TLS settings.
+# Configures the scrape request's TLS settings.
 tls_config:
   [ <tls_config> ]